hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/packets and frames/Packets and frames.md

  TCP just have 4 layers of encapsulaation so its a summarize version of the osi model

 the 3 way handshake
-to discuss with onother device on the network, you have to manage to create a connection on the devices
+to discuss with onother device on the network, you must establish a connection on both devices